 Q: My Scouts BSA troop wants to conduct a weekend activity focused on the Rifle Shooting merit badge, can we still host this event after September 1, 2024?

 A: Yes.
-Scouts BSA troops can offer these activities with the required supervision certifications indicated in the Scouting America Shooting Sports Manual at either a nationally authorized camp property range(s) or at a commercial firearm range.
+Scouts BSA troops can offer these activities with the required supervision certifications indicated in Scouting America’s Shooting Sports Manual at either a nationally authorized camp property range(s) or at a commercial firearm range.
 Reminder- your unit must also have someone who has completed the online Range Activity SAFEty training.
 This trained adult leader must be present at the range.
 Note this training does not replace the requirements for certified NRA firearms instructors and range safety officers.
 This training will be available beginning 9/1/2024.

 Q: There is a new Range Activity SAFEty training??